Ebiroll/esp32_sigrok/README.md

 Go to the configuration options and set ssid and password
     make menuconfig
     Wifi and TFT Configuration  --->
+# Dev branch

+This branch requires esp-idf 4.2, It aims to run with DMA and parallell i2s mode for digital aquisition.
+This is how it could have been usable, if it was working.

+It tries to use the ledc module to generate P_CLK, unfortunately I have not been able to get it running.
+I mainly tried with the esp32s2.

 Also set
 ```